Tafetta rosebud bodice and skirt with jacket, Holiday eveningwear fashion illustration by laura Volpintesta

 I’m considering how her body is moving at the same time I’m paying attention to how the clothing fits closely and where it releases into soft drapes.
 (CONTRAST, again).

-I also loved the BALANCE in this look: while the spiraling rosettes are on the right side of the fashion silhouette ,… while the volume of her hair is off to the opposite side!
+I also loved the BALANCE in this look: while the spiraling rosettes are on the right side of the fashion silhouette , the volume of her hair is off to the opposite side!

-Like wise, a fitted waist is playing off of a more loosely draped bodice and pant.
+Similarly, a fitted waist is playing off of a more loosely draped bodice and pant in the garment silhouette.

 Working from research and inspiration images that strongly remind you what you love, help you capture that kind of mood that is so exciting.